cmsato09/cmsato09.github.io/content/articles/2022/2022-11-27-get-out-of-tutorial-hell.md

 various charities, but they also sold e-book and software bundles related to coding.

-That particular bundle included Pybites "newbie bytes."
+That particular bundle included Pybites' "newbie bytes."
 It gave limited access to their leetcode style python coding exercise website.
 For full access to their website required a monthly subscription and I wasn't interested in it at the time.